Building a stronger cybersecurity foundation across the European Union

 Under NIS2, member states must provide the appropriate national authority with the discretionary power to impose considerable fines on organisations that do not comply with the national transposition laws.

-• Essential entities: At least up to €10 million or 2% of their worldwide annual turnover
+• Essential entities: Fines can reach up to €10 million or 2% of their worldwide annual turnover.

-• Important entities: At least up to €7 million or 1.4% of their worldwide annual turnover
+• Important entities: Fines can be as high as €7 million or 1.4% of their worldwide annual turnover

 Our services include the following: